allenai/allennlp-guide/chapters/overview.md

 You may also want to have a good understanding of modern deep NLP models and techniques and machine learning topics—we might have a little bit of description of the NLP concepts as we go, but our goal is not to teach you NLP, but to teach you how to do NLP using AllenNLP.
-However, you don't need any prior knowledge of AllenNLP—the whole point of this course is to provide onboarding of AllenNLP!
+However, you don't need any prior knowledge of AllenNLP—the whole point of this guide is to provide onboarding of AllenNLP!

 </exercise>